Software Engineering Technician (Fast-Track) (Online)

 Academic Requirements

-- College diploma or university degree in computer science, information technology, software engineering, or a related discipline
+- Diploma or degree in computer science, information technology, software engineering, or a related discipline.

 - We will consider applicants with a combination of partial diploma or degree and relevant work experience.